MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     }
 	```

-1. Add the following methods to the ```TelemetryManager``` class for adding add new activities and getting a list activities from the back-end service:
+1. Add the following methods to the ```TelemetryManager``` class for adding new activities and getting a list activities from the back-end service:

 	```C#
 	public async Task AddActivityAsync(ActivityItem item)